Sodium chloride

 Occurs in nature as halite and hydrohalite minerals.

-In grocery store (as "table salt", mixture with small amount of potassium and magnesium chlorides).
+Can be bought in grocery store (as "table salt", mixture with small amount of potassium and magnesium chlorides).

 Reaction between sodium hydroxide, hydrocarbonate or carbonate and hydrochloric acid